 Are new drivers more forgiving?

 New drivers are more forgiving compared to 5 years ago.
 Manufacturers have reached the limit for driver head size and energy transfer from the sweet spot, due to the regulations of golf.
-However, there has been great progress with improving ball speed for off-centre hits.
+However, there has been great progress in improving ball speed for off-centre hits.

 Should I get custom fitted for a driver?

-If you want to find the best driver set up for you then I would highly recommend getting custom-fitted.
+If you want to find the best driver set up for you, then I would highly recommend getting custom-fitted.
 Many golfers are surprised to find out that a more lofted driver can often give them added forgiveness and distance.

 Custom fitting also allows us to tweak the shaft and loft options for each club.
 Again, fitting golfers with the correct shaft can help them find the centre of the clubface more often and result in added forgiveness.